ipatch/dotfiles/README.md

 - [ ] #milliondollaridea 🤑, some way to search the youtube transcript in browser to find a specific spot of a video
 - [ ] #arch #tmux add key binding to toggle window display numbers
 - [ ] ~~#hammerspoon~~ ~~#karabiner~~ #cmake it'd be nice to swap the `[]` with the `{}` when capslock is activated similiar to how i swapped underbar `_` with hyphen `-`
-- [ ] #fish it'd be cool to remove all entries from my fish history that were invalid commands thus when searching through history i don't repeat the same mistake
+- [ ] #fish it'd be cool to remove all entries from my fish history that were invalid commands thus when searching through history, so i don't repeat the same mistake
 - [ ] #alacritty does **not** properly highlight, select URLs when wrapped
 - [ ] #freecad create asciinema of configuring and building freecad from source on macos
     - [ ] #freecad make an additional cast of runing through the test suite after building/installing freecad